Skip to content

 PropertyBehavior

-Compute isolationNone — all containers share all SMs
+Compute isolationNone: all containers share all SMs

-Memory isolationNone — all containers share all VRAM
+Memory isolationNone: all containers share all VRAM

-Context switching~1ms overhead per switch
+Context switchingAbout 1ms overhead per switch

-GPU supportAny NVIDIA GPU (no hardware requirement)
+GPU supportAny NVIDIA GPU supported by the device plugin

 apiVersion: v1